borisnliscool/ding/README.md

 ```

 In this example, setting ding:warnUnused to true will enable error warnings for incorrect usage of Ding events in server scripts.

+### DING_READY

+Ding also exposes a `DING_READY` boolean on the client side, so other scripts can check if Ding is ready to be used.